Breathwork & Movement Training in Columbus, Ohio

 What This Is

-Not guided relaxation.
+It isn’t guided relaxation.

-Not emotional catharsis.
+And it isn’t emotional catharsis.

 The goal is control.